Truckers end US border blockade, siege in Ottawa goes on

 After many of those demonstrators left and the protest had dwindled, police moved in and made dozens of arrests.
 The blockade there had disrupted the flow of goods between the two countries and forced the auto industry on both sides to curtail production.

+Stephanie Carvin, who once worked for Canada’s domestic intelligence service and teaches national security at Carleton University in Ottawa, said police in the capital face a tricky situation.
+Some of the protesters are extremists, and police run the risk of violence if they try to disperse or arrest them, she said.

+“Minimizing this, ensuring that this isn’t a last stand, is really, really important,” Carvin said.
+“The last thing we want is any kind of propaganda that can really feed the flames of this movement for years to come.”

 Gillies reported from Toronto.
-Associated Press writer Robert Bumsted in Ottawa contributed to this report.
+Associated Press writers Robert Bumsted in Ottawa and Andrew Selsky in Portland, Oregon, contributed to this report.

 Credit: Adrian Wyld